code Text=12;

 Correct!

-It's generally a good practice to break a program up into subroutines, but something this simple would probably be written more like this:
+It's generally a good practice to break a program up into subroutines,

 include c:\cxpl\codesi;